Welcome to Klarna’s Shopping Pulse!

 Younger generations

-use financial services more often, especially for transferring money, sorting expenses into categories, and managing their savings.
-The youngest Americans manage their savings twice as often as their peers in the Nordic countries.
+use financial services more often, especially for transferring money and managing their savings.
+The youngest people in the US and Spain manage their savings twice as often as their peers in Greece, Czech Republic, Finland and Austria.

 Attitudes to savings.